benjavalero/replacer/technical-design.md

 On an indexation, all dump pages are read but not all of them are taken into account or processed:

 - Pages are processable (and therefore _read_) if their namespace is one of the supported ones: articles and annexes.
-- Processable pages are to be processed if after reindexation the related replacements in database must be updated.
+- Processable pages are to be processed if after re-indexation the related replacements in database must be updated.
 Pages are not processed if dump page timestamp is before the last indexation in database.

 ## Code Conventions